Augmentation-aware Self-supervised Learning with Conditioned Projector: Method

 Moreover, we measure whether $p(\pi(\mathbf{e}_1|\omega_1) | \pi(\mathbf{e}_2|\omega_2)) > p(\pi(\mathbf{e}_1|\omega_1) | \pi(\mathbf{e}_2|\omega_3))$ for each of the considered image view pairs and find it to be true in 92\% of the considered cases.

-In \our{}, \emph{the conditional probability of matching a positive pair of image representations increases when the correct augmentation information is known}, which implies that information pertaining to augmented features is indeed preserved in the representation of it's feature extractor.
+In \our{}, \emph{the conditional probability of matching a positive pair of image representations increases when the correct augmentation information is known}, {which implies that information describing the augmented features is indeed preserved in the representation of its feature extractor}.

 \our{} can be applied to a variety of joint-embedding SSL methods, as the only practical modification it makes is changing the projector network to utilize the additional input $\omega$, describing the augmentations.
 We do not modify any other aspects of the self-supervised approaches, such as objective functions, which is appealing from a practical perspective.
 Last but not least, the architecture of the feature extractor in \our{} is not affected by the introduced augmentation conditioning, as we only modify the input to the projector, which is discarded after the pretraining.
-Just like in vanilla SSL techniques, the feature extractor can be directly used in downstream tasks.
+Just like in vanilla SSL techniques, the feature extractor can be directly re-used for downstream tasks.